 Fat

-Fat is an important macronutrient for healthy body functioning, however it is important to be aware of the different types of fat.
-Whilst unsaturated fats are beneficial in reducing heart disease risk and lowering cholesterol levels, saturated fat can increase the risk of chronic disease.
+Fat is an important nutrient for a healthy body, but some fats are better for your heart than others.
+Unsaturated fats reduce heart disease risk and help to lower cholesterol.
+Saturated fat can increase the risk of chronic disease.
 When comparing the fat content of ready-made meals look for two things:

 - Aim for 10-18g total fat per serve